sp930-x/olympic_data_engineer_azure/README.md

 ## Motivation

-The goal of this project is to learn and apply various Azure tools for handling large datasets, transforming raw data into actionable insights.
+The goal of this project is to learn and apply various Azure tools for handling large datasets, and transforming raw data into actionable insights.

 ## Technologies Used